The Best Sports Cars for Daily Driving and Commuting

 Ignoring "consumables" is the final pitfall.
 Running a dedicated supercar as a daily driver can result in tire replacement costs exceeding $2,000 every 10,000 miles due to aggressive camber settings.
 When the novelty of the engine note wears off, the reality of a $500 oil change and 14 MPG premium-fuel requirements can lead to "owner's remorse" within six months.

-Engineering the Perfect Daily Driver Experience
+The Perfect Daily Driver

 To successfully daily drive a sports car, one must focus on the "User Interface" of the vehicle.
 This includes the infotainment, the sound insulation (NVH - Noise, Vibration, Harshness), and the gearbox logic.
 A car that hunts for gears in traffic is a failure as a commuter, regardless of its horsepower.